amankumar110/SleekChat/README.md

 ### Push Notifications

 Notifications are sent and received with the message and sender's informaton to ensure ontime delivery of critical information even if the app is closed.
+This is acheived by making use of NodeJS and Firebase service account.

 ## Development Techniques